Serigne Mbaye (footballer)

-Serigne Mor Mbaye (born 3 January 1996) is a Senegalese footballer who plays as a goalkeeper for Norwegian club Sogndal, on loan from Kristiansund.
+Serigne Mor Mbaye (born 3 January 1996) is a Senegalese footballer who plays as a goalkeeper who is a free agent.

 Career

 Club

 On 15 February 2019, Mbaye returned to Kristiansund on a one-year contract, signing a new three-year contract with Kristiansund on 14 February 2020.
 Following Sean McDermott's injury at the onset of the 2020 season, Mbaye became first-choice goalkeeper.